 Although there’s no magic pill to change habits, you can change your habit loops.

 Different strategies to change your habit loops are usually related to the work of psychologist B.F.
-Skinner who described our behaviours as a series of responses to different stimuli.
+Skinner who described our behaviours as a series of responses to different stimuli. (*note: habit loops is only an informal or popular term helpful for practice, not a scientific!)

 You can think of this as the simplest form of a habit loop: